 3. Lawyers shall not, without an adequate factual basis, attribute to other counsel or the court improper motives, purpose, or conduct.
-Lawyers should avoid hostile, demeaning, or humiliating words in written and oral communications with adversaries.
-Neither written submissions nor oral presentations should disparage the integrity, intelligence, morals, ethics, or personal behavior of an adversary unless such matters are directly relevant under controlling substantive law.
+Lawyers should shall avoid hostile, demeaning, or humiliating, intimidating, harassing, or discriminatory conduct words in written and oral communications with all other counsel, parties, judges, witnesses, and other participants in all proceedingsadversaries.
+Neither written submissions nor oral presentations should disparage the integrity, intelligence, morals, ethics, or personal behavior of any such participant adversary unless such matters are directly relevant under controlling substantive law.

-Comment: Hostile, demeaning, and humiliating communications include all expressions of discrimination on the basis of race, religion, gender, sexual orientation, age, handicap, veteran status, or national origin, or casting aspersions on physical traits or appearance.
+Comment: Hostile, demeaning, and humiliating communications include all expressions of discrimination on the basis of race; color; sex; pregnancy, childbirth, or pregnancy-related conditions; age, if the individual is 40 years of age or older; religion; national origin; disability; gender, sexual orientation; gender identity; or genetic information. age, handicap, veteran status, or national origin, or casting aspersions on physical traits or appearance.
 Lawyers should refrain from acting upon or manifesting bigotry, discrimination, or prejudice toward any participant in the legal process, even if a client requests it.
+The protected classes listed in this Comment are consistent with those enumerated in the Utah Antidiscrimination Act of 1965, Utah Code Sec.
+34A-5-106(1)(a) (2016), and in federal statutes, and is not meant to be an exhaustive list as the statutes may be amended from time to time.